FREQUENTLY ASKED QUESTIONS

 What is the time limit for the marathon?

-- City permits limit the race time to a 4 hour time limit.
-The course will be closed at a 18:00 minute/mile pace.
+- The course will be closed at a 22:00 minute/mile pace.
 No race services including medical, aid stations, or traffic control are available beyond this pace.

-- The finish line remains open until 11:00 a.m. (assuming an 7:00 a.m. start).
-Participants must cross the finish line by 11:00 a.m. in order to be considered “official finishers”.
-After 11:00 a.m., the course and finish line are closed.
-Late finishers may cross the finish line, but are not guaranteed an official time or a finishers medal.
+- The finish line remains open for two hours and 15 minutes after the last participant starts.
+Participants must cross the finish line by this time in order to be considered “official finishers”.
+After that, the course and finish line are closed.
+Late finishers may cross the finish line, but are not guaranteed an official time.